Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- This season, Nikola Jokic has made 9.4 shots per game, which adds up to 18.1% of his team's total makes.
+- Jokic is responsible for attempting 14.4% of his team's field goal attempts this season with 14.8 per game.

-- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's attempts from beyond the arc.
+- He's knocked down 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Defensively, the Lakers are 20th in the league, giving up 116.6 points per contest.

-- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per game.
+- The Lakers concede 44.9 rebounds per game, ranking 25th in the league.

-- In terms of assists, the Lakers have conceded 25.7 per game, 15th in the league.
+- Looking at assists, the Lakers are 15th in the NBA, conceding 25.7 per game.

 Nikola Jokic vs. the Lakers